grafana/grafana/docs/sources/administration/configuration.md

 ### content_types

 Enter a comma-separated list of content types that should be included in the emails that are sent.
-The content types should be ordered according descending preference.
+List the content types according descending preference.
 Default is `text/html`.

 <hr>